shubhang93/turbofan/README.md

 go get github.com/shubhang93/turbofan
 ```

-Refer to the `examples` directory for both ordered and parallel processing
+Refer to the `cmd` directory for both ordered and parallel processing

 ### Turbofan Configuration